Zhanyu-Wang/Awesome-Differential-Privacy/README.md

 - Rohde, Angelika, and Lukas Steinberger.
 "Geometrizing rates of convergence under local differential privacy constraints."
 2020.
 - Cai, T. Tony, Yichen Wang, and Linjun Zhang.
 "The cost of privacy: Optimal rates of convergence for parameter estimation with differential privacy."
 2021.
 - Awan, Jordan, and Salil Vadhan.
 "Canonical noise distributions and private hypothesis tests."
 2023.
+- Duchi, John C., and Feng Ruan.
+"The Right Complexity Measure in Locally Private Estimation: It is not the Fisher Information".
+2023+

 #### Journal of the Royal Statistical Society.
 Series B (Statistical Methodology)
 - Dong, Jinshuo, Aaron Roth, and Weijie J. Su.
 "Gaussian differential privacy."
 2022.